plomgrading/plom/doc/source/returning.rst

 -------------------

 ..
-    TODO: One way to access this information is through the :doc:`module-plom-manager`.
+    TODO: One way to access this information is through the :doc:`plom-legacy-manager`.

 Once we are mopping up the last few questions, and it becomes important to know what tasks are left to do.